openhab/org.openhab.binding.zwave/doc/ge/smartdoorsensor_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Press and hold the Z-wave Button for 6 seconds.
-It will be wake up and send “Wake Up Notification CC “ to HUB.
-  2. It will sleep after timeout for 10 seconds, or sleep right away when received the “Wake Up No More Information CC”.
+<ol&gt<li&gtPress and hold the Z-wave Button for 6 seconds.
+It will be wake up and send “Wake Up Notification CC “ to HUB. </li&gt <li&gtIt will sleep after timeout for 10 seconds, or sleep right away when received the “Wake Up No More Information CC”. </li&gt </ol&gt

 ## Channels